AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 ## 9. 💬 Final Thoughts

 This was an intense, prolonged and sometimes frustrating project.
 But in measure of experience rewards it is priceless to me.
 I built something real, tangible, and useful for my smart home.
-Came away with the skills to replicate and expand it, with curiosity of more complicated solutions and with dread of what actual R&D engineers have to go through.
-Nah, just kidding, those guys and gals have an awesome job - tinker with stuff and get paid for it.
+Came away with the skills to replicate and expand it, with curiosity of more complicated solutions and with a slight understanding of what actual R&D engineers have to go through.

 Regarding DIY projects like this - well, it's a hobby.
 If you want to compete with commercial devices - you definately have to find a niche, maybe some open source project, promotion for specific crowd, like a lot of bloggers/youtubers/communities end up with their own designs/brands sold to fellow enthusiasts.
-But the mass market is powered by whole teams and departments who design IoT devices for a living...
+But the mass market is powered by whole teams and departments who design IoT devices for a living.

 So let's **compare prices**, just the parts for DIY vs ready-available sensors.
 No labor, no hours put into learning/research, no fails, no faulty parts and no configuration/calibration hassle.